Understanding the Korean E2 Visa Process for English Teachers

 Compiling and Sending Your Paperwork to Your School

-Now that you have painstakingly compiled all the necessary paperwork (and received an offer from your school – if not, make sure to visit the Korean job board), it’s time to send everything back to your school so that they can apply for your visa (remember – all the school is doing is applying for your visa confirmation number, you are responsible for obtaining the physical visa at your local consulate or embassy).
+Now that you have painstakingly compiled all the necessary paperwork (and received an offer from your school – if not, make sure to check out the newest ESL jobs in Korea), it’s time to send everything back to your school so that they can apply for your visa (remember – all the school is doing is applying for your visa confirmation number, you are responsible for obtaining the physical visa at your local consulate or embassy).

 All documents (signed contract, passport copy, Health Check form, degree, transcripts, background check, resume) should be sent via an international courier like UPS or DHL so that both you and the school can track the progress.
 Expect this to cost around $50.